frehner/modern-guide-to-packaging-js-library/README.md

 Refer to [this article](https://nodejs.org/en/blog/npm/peer-dependencies/) for more details.

-Make sure to point out in your package documentation any expected peerDependencies and even provide the dependencies in your `npm install <packages>` documentation of your library.
-This is import because `npm v3-v6` does not auto install peerDependencies. `npm v7+` does auto install peerDependencies, but sometimes it can help to be a little more explicit that your library is acting like a "plugin", and not a standalone library.
+You should also include your reliance on those dependencies and have them in your `npm install <packages>` documentation for your library; `npm v3-v6` does not auto install peerDependencies, while `npm v7+` does auto install peer dependencies.
+It's also good to be explicit about your package's needs in your documentation.

 </details>